-The temperature sensor shall have an accuracy of ±1 °C. The sensor applied for the measurement of absolute and relative humidity shall have an accuracy of ±5 per cent of the nominal value (i.e. 50%).
+The temperature sensor shall have an accuracy of ±1 °C. The sensor applied for the measurement of absolute and relative humidity shall have an accuracy of ±5 per cent of the nominal value (i.e. 50 per cent).
 The testing facility shall use the signals from these sensors to assess the stability of the cooling air’s temperature and humidity.
-Table 7.2. summarises the requirements for the cooling air’s temperature, humidity, and flow described in paragraphs 7.2.1. and 7.2.3.
+Table 7.2. summarises the requirements for the cooling air’s temperature, humidity, and flow.

 Table 7.2.
 Summary of cooling air temperature, humidity, and flow requirements